balancer/docs-v3/docs/concepts/router/technical.md

 3. To finalize the user operation, the Router needs to settle outstanding debt which the Vault attributed to the Router during the execution of `swap`.
 If debt & credit is not settled, the transaction will revert.
 This step closes out the tab opened with the Vault in step 1.

 ## Router Queries

-The clear separation of enforcing debt settlement (via the call to `invoke`) and accounting & math operations as part of the Vault's core primitives enable any operation to be queryable.
-Querying user-operations execute the Vaults primitives but instead of setting debt/credit the query functions simply return the `amountsCalculated`.
-This is achieved by instead of calling `invoke` the Router calls `quote` on the Vault.
-The difference now is that debt & credit settlement is not enforced but the requirement that a `staticcall` is made as in an offchain eth_call.
-All operations with the `withHandler` modifier can be queried.
+[Transient Accounting]() allows complex Vault operations to be queryable.
+To perform a query, the Router calls `quote` on the Vault.
+The vault enforces that any call to `quote` is performed as a `staticcall` made in an offchain `eth_call`.
+Inside of the `quote` context, the Router is allowed to perform any set of complex actions without settling debt.

 ## Trusted Routers